FernandoMatiasGonzalez/GreenPowerPlus-Energy-Matchmaking-AI-Agent/README.md

 🚀 [Try the live demo](https://greenpowerplus.replit.app)

 💡 Example queries:
-- "I need solar panels in Veneto with battery storage"
+- "I need solar panels with battery storage in Veneto"
 - "150 kW PV in Lombardy with financing"

 ---